barnett-yuxiang/Yellow-Gold/docs/prd.md

 - Custom color palette saving
 - Different mixing algorithms
 - Color scheme suggestions
-- Accessibility features for colorblind users
-- Cloud sync for color history

 ## Implementation Notes
-- Simple and intuitive UI is a priority
+- Modern, minimalist, and intuitive UI is a priority
 - Performance optimization for color rendering
 - Clean component structure and separation of concerns
+- First, implement a solution entirely based on the frontend; later consider storing the Mix History Section on the backend.
+- Interface will be in English only, but color names will be displayed in both English and Chinese